Manuka Honey | What Makes It Different from Regular Honey?

 What Are the Alternatives?

-While Manuka honey is undoubtedly beneficial, it’s not the only raw honey worth considering.
+While Manuka honey is possibly beneficial, it’s not the only raw honey worth considering.
 IminoHoney , for example, offers an alternative with unique benefits.
 IminoHoney is rich in iminosugars , rare compounds that have been shown to provide health benefits, such as supporting energy levels and overall well-being.
 Unlike Manuka honey, which is high in MGO, IminoHoney has low MGO levels, making it a gentler option with its own distinct advantages.

 If you’re looking for a natural, organic honey with scientifically-backed benefits, IminoHoney is an excellent choice.
 It’s the only honey commercially available with a measured iminosugar content, and these beneficial compounds are added naturally by the honey bees during production.